expo/expo/docs/versions/v31.0.0/react-native/props.md

 ```

-Notice that `{pic}` is surrounded by braces, to embed the variable `pic` into JSX.
+Notice the braces surrounding `{pic}` - these embed the variable `pic` into JSX.
 You can put any JavaScript expression inside braces in JSX.

 Your own components can also use `props`.
 This lets you make a single component that is used in many different places in your app, with slightly different properties in each place.
 Just refer to `this.props` in your `render` function.
 Here's an example: